WebAssembly/wasi-filesystem/wasi-filesystem.wit.md

 ///
 /// This requests an *exclusive* lock; no other locks may be held for the
 /// file while an exclusive lock is held.
 ///
+/// If the open file has a shared lock and there are no exclusive locks held
+/// for the fhile, this function upgrades the lock to an exclusive lock.
+If the
+/// open file already has an exclusive lock, this function has no effect.
+///
 /// This requests an *advisory* lock, meaning that the file could be accessed
 /// by other programs that don't hold the lock.